Contemporary Textiles BA (Hons)

 - Alternatively, the completion of an Art Access course with evidence of ability in written coursework, for example a unit in Art History or contextual study

-- You will be required to submit a portfolio of visual work which clearly demonstrates your capacity to cope with the demands of the BA (Hons) Contemporary Textiles
+- You will also be required to submit a portfolio of visual work which clearly demonstrates your capacity to cope with the demands of the BA (Hons) Contemporary Textiles

 If you do not have the required qualifications you could follow one of the following paths: